mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 (journalist), Marines, Navy, Scholar, Scouts.
 •  Graduation allows a commission roll to be taken before the first term of a military career, so long as it is the first career chosen after university.
 Success will mean the Traveller enters the career at officer rank 1.
 If graduation was with honors, DM+2 is granted on this first commission roll.

 MILITARY ACADEMY For those looking to dedicate their lives to military service, there is no better option than joining an academy to round out an education.
-This is a popular choice for those coming from ‘military’ families or those having grown up never considering anything other than a life in uniform.
-A term within a military academy can set a recruit’s career for great things, so competition to gain one of the limited number of open student slots is fierce.
+This is a popular choice for those coming from 'military' families or those having grown up never considering anything other than a life in uniform.
+A term within a military academy can set a recruit's career for great things, so competition to gain one of the limited number of open student slots is fierce.

 Before joining a military academy, you must decide whether it is an academy of the Army, Marines or Navy.